fbpx

 During your appointment assessment, we will help you work out which course will be the most suitable for you based on your results, previous experiences and interests.

 These are all the study days and times.
 Your course will take place on some of these times.
-You'll find out more information after you apply.
+Most courses run for between six and fifteen hours per week.
+You’ll find out more information after you apply.

 Mornings